-The results and performance of the new HIP-loc model leads us to conjecture that predictions for localized molecular properties are likely to improve if reference electronic properties (e.g., electron densities) are used explicitly as targets during training.
+The results and performance of the new HIP-loc model lead us to conjecture that predicting localized molecular properties are likely to improve if reference electronic properties (e.g., electron densities) are used explicitly as targets during training.
 This idea sets the stage for many interesting applications of ML in physical chemistry, where learned properties are dependent on, or correlated to, the spatial distribution of the many-electron wavefunction.
 We also envision applying localization layers to other localized molecular phenomena and systems such as anions, cations, radicals, or other excited states.
+Additionally, further improvement of excited state ML potentials for geometry optimization could lend itself useful for a full end-to-end ML-based tool for phosphorescent materials screening.